 Accounts become delinquent when you’re late on payment.
 Accounts are defaulted when the borrower fails to repay the loan as scheduled in the initial agreement.
-Defaulted accounts will drop off your credit report after six years so long as they are satisfied.
+Defaulted accounts will drop off your credit report after six years.

 County Court Judgements (CCJ), Bankruptcy, Individual Voluntary Arrangements (IVA) and Scottish Trust Deeds will have a negative effect on your Experian Credit Score.
 A CCJ record should drop off your credit report six years after the CCJ was raised.
 A bankruptcy or IVA record should also disappear after six years, so long as you’ve been discharged from the bankruptcy / completed your IVA. .

 Look out for unfamiliar or suspicious entries in your report, such as an account you didn't open, a sudden surge in the amount you owe or new credit applications you didn't make - they could mean you're a victim of identity fraud.